 DSC 501 Introduction to Data Science (3 credit hours)

 DSC 501 serves as the introductory course to the program.
 What is data?
 What is a data scientist?
 Coursework quickly moves to the data analysis process (CRISP-DM, KDD).
 Probability and statistics are covered as an introduction to DSC 503: Statistical Methods.
-Students explore and analyze data with Excel, SPSS and other data analysis tools like Alteryx Designer or RapidMinor Studio.
+Students explore and analyze data with Excel, SPSS and other data analysis tools like Alteryx Designer.
 Bias, ethics and social responsivity are covered as we discuss contemporary issues in data science.

 DSC 503 Statistical Methods (3 credit hours)

 Data scientists are often expected to act as experts on statistical knowledge.
-This class enables the understanding the mathematical and conceptual foundations of data analysis.
-SPSS and Alteryx Designer or RapidMinor Studio will be utilized.
-Students will utilize datasets as they explore data and employ regression and Bayesian inference.
+This class enables the understanding the mathematical and conceptual foundations of data analysis using SPSS and Alteryx Designer will be utilized.
+Students will utilize datasets as they explore data and employ analysis of variance (ANOVA), regression, and Bayesian inference.
 DSC 503 is designed to follow and build upon DSC 501.

 DSC 607 Data Mining (3 credit hours)

 Data is the key ingredient for data analysis, and students will apply the data analysis process to explore and analyze data.
 Students in DSC 607 will learn about different types of data and requirements for clean and relatable data, and will reflect on the bias, ethical use and social responsibility of the data.
 Students will derive quantitative and qualitative findings and knowledge from data.
-Software utilized for data analysis are Excel, SPSS, and RapidMinor Studio or Alteryx Designer.
+Software utilized for data analysis are Excel, SPSS, and Alteryx Designer.
+R/R Studio is introduced.

 DSC 609 Machine Learning (3 credit hours)

 In DSC 609 students utilize the data mining skills from DSC 607 to develop applications to enable machine learning, sometimes called artificial intelligence.
-Students will expand their skillset with SPSS, Alteryx Designer or RapidMinor Studio.
-Python, R/Rstudio, and SQL are demonstrated.
+Students will expand their skillset with SPSS and Alteryx Designer.
+Python is introduced.

 DSC 611 Data Visualization (3 credit hours)